Route Section 5:

 There are no large towns, industry or even much tourist development in the bottom corner of Devon, known to locals as the South Hams.

-Before you reach the urban spread of Plymouth this is a chance to discover a glorious coastline of small sandy coves, wooded estuaries and boating creeks backed by rolling green dairy farmland.
+Before you reach the urban centre of Plymouth this is a chance to discover a glorious coastline of small sandy coves, wooded estuaries and boating creeks backed by rolling green dairy farmland.

-This entire coast is designated an Area of Outstanding Natural Beauty.
-There are miles of winding narrow lanes best explored by car, especially out of the high season.
+This entire coast is designated an Area of Outstanding Natural Beauty with miles of winding narrow lanes.
 Between the exceptional seascapes find pristine villages and historic towns – these are some of the southwest’s most expensive postcodes.

 Your Route